Accommodation

 Yorke Peninsula

-A short 2 hours drive from Adelaide, South Australia situated in the centre of the Yorke Peninsula in the scenic township of Minlaton, South Australia is the picturesque Minlaton Caravan Park.
+Just a short two-hour drive from Adelaide, nestled in the heart of the Yorke Peninsula at the scenic town of Minlaton, is the beautiful Minlaton Caravan Park.

-Family owned and operated, offering a variety of facilities for travellers venturing to the ‘bottom end’ of the Yorke Peninsula located on a large allotment with plenty of native trees, the park offers Ensuite Cabins, Pet Friendly Cabin, Villas, Accessibility Villa, Powered & Un-Powered Sites, Camp Kitchen, BBQ, Laundry with Washing Machines & Dryers, Gas Bottle Refills and Fish Cleaning.
+Situated on a spacious lot with plenty of native trees, the park features Ensuite Cabins, Pet-Friendly Cabins, Villas, an Accessible Villa, Powered and Unpowered Sites, a Camp Kitchen, BBQ facilities, a Laundry with Washing Machines and Dryers, Gas Bottle Refills, and Fish Cleaning services.

 <p>Free Wifi</p> <p>Caters for people who use a wheelchair.</p><p>Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)</p>